Kyle Isbel Preview, Player Props: Royals vs. White Sox

-On Monday, Kyle Isbel (coming off going 1-for-3 with a double and two RBI) and the Kansas City Royals face the Chicago White Sox, whose starting pitcher will be Jesse Scholtens.
-First pitch is at 2:10 PM ET.
+Kyle Isbel is available when the Kansas City Royals battle Touki Toussaint and the Chicago White Sox at Kauffman Stadium Wednesday at 7:40 PM ET.

-In his previous appearance, he went 1-for-3 with a double and two RBI against the Red Sox.
+In his most recent action (on September 1 against the Red Sox) he went 1-for-3 with a double and two RBI.

 Kyle Isbel Game Info & Props vs. the White Sox